frenkel/timer-for-harvest/README.md

 improve this experience by either providing a splash screen or doing this work in the background.

+Just like the Harvest web interface there are some handy keyboard shortcuts:
+- **F5** in the main window will refresh the time entries list.
+This can be usefull when you updated the entries using a different interface and Timer for Harvest still shows the old state.
+- **N** in the main window opens the new time entry popup.
+- **Esc** closes the time entry popup.
+- **Enter** clicks the save time entry button in the time entry popup.

 ## Security
 Username and password details are never seen by Timer for Harvest.
 A web browser is used to authorize Timer for Harvest access to your account.
 This